(Originally published June 23, 2010)

-Dave is also from my hometown of Darien, CT, and came to LA two weeks ago for an internship.
+Like me, Dave is also from Darien, CT, and came to LA two weeks ago for an internship.
 Upon arrival, he won a radio contest for a free copy of The Cure’s Disintegration.
-Then he got a cheap package deal on seats for his whole family at an upcoming Dodgers/Yankees game.
+Then he found a cheap package deal for his whole family for an upcoming Dodgers/Yankees game.
 In between, he got us into an Ozzy Osbourne concert for $11.00.

 I’m telling you, he’s a horseshoe wrapped in four-leaf clovers.

-I was back in Connecticut last week when I got a text from him asking if I wanted to go to Amoeba Records – the world’s best record store chain, located in Hollywood – on the 20th to see Ozzy.
-I flew in Sunday afternoon, picked Dave up, and we headed over.
+Last week I got a text from Dave asking if I wanted to go to Amoeba Records in Hollywood – the world’s best record store – to see Ozzy.

 As it turned out, Ozzy wasn’t playing at Amoeba.
-He was there to sign copies of his new album for the first 600 people in line, all of whom got a pass to see him later that evening at the House of Blues on Sunset.
-We got to Amoeba late but made the cut, as the turnout was lower than expected, according to a lady who worked for Amoeba:
+He was there to sign copies of his new album for the first 600 people in line, all of whom would get a pass to see him that night at the House of Blues on Sunset.
+We got there late but made the cut.
+One of the employees wrangling the line told us the turnout was less than expected.

 “I’d bring my Dad to see Ozzy,” Dave said.

-We waited in line behind a short guy in a straw fedora and a bowling shirt who was a dead ringer for comedian Jimmy Pardo.
-It may have actually been him, but I didn’t ask because I couldn’t recall his name at the time.
-Dave said that “famous people don’t wait in line for stuff like this,” so it couldn’t have been him.
-I countered that if I – a former fan of his – couldn’t remember his name after standing next to him for hours, he’s not famous.
+We were in line behind a short guy in a straw fedora and a bowling short who looked just like Jimmy Pardo.
+It may have been, but I didn’t ask, because I couldn’t remember his name at the time.
+Dave said, “famous people don’t wait in line for stuff like this.”
+I countered that if I, a former fan of his, couldn’t remember his name after standing behind him for hours, he’s not that famous.

 “I wonder who’s going to be in Ozzy’s backing band!”